penrose/penrose/tutorial/tutorial.md

 ### :page_facing_up: DOMAIN
 It follows naturally that our mathematical **domain** is Set Theory.
 Therefore, we can rename our `.dsl` file to `setTheory.dsl`.

 Recall that a `.dsl` file defines the possible types of objects in our domain.
 We are _teaching_ Penrose the neccessary vocabulary that we use to communicate.
-For example, Penrose has no idea that there are objects of type plant or furniture in a house, but no worries, we can let Penrose know with several lines of code. :speaker:
+For example, Penrose has no idea that there are objects of type plant or furniture in a house, but no worries, we can let Penrose know with several lines of code :speaker:.
+We declare a new type following the syntax of `type TYPE_NAME`.
+For example, if we want Penrose to know that there are plants, we would do `type Plant` or `type plant`.
+We normally capitalize type names.

 #### :question: POP QUIZ: What's the most fundamental type of element in Set Theory? (hint: the name gives it away.)